What is I Speak Latin?

 I Speak Latin was originally developed to prepare students for Hans Oerberg’s Lingua Latina Per Se Illustrata.
 It also provides a good foundation for popular reading-method programs such as Cambridge Latin and Ecce Romani, and for grammar-translation programs such as Wheelock, Henle Latin or the Memoria Press Form series.

 Younger students will need a transition text between I Speak Latin and these more demanding junior high and high school programs.
 My recommendation in that case is William Linney’s Getting Started with Latin.
-The chart below shows some options students who have completed I Speak Latin.
+The chart below shows some options for students who have completed I Speak Latin.

 |Grade 4||Getting Started with Latin (over two years)|